 As you gain experience as a middle-stage caregiver, you will develop strategies and ways of coping that work for you and the person with dementia.
 When abilities diminish further, these will need to be modified.
 The Alzheimer's Association offers educational workshops and resources that can provide you with the caregiving skills needed to deal with changing needs of someone in this stage of the disease.
 Sharing information with other Alzheimer's caregivers also can be a great source of information and support.
 Other caregivers truly understand the complex feelings associated with caring for a person with dementia.

 As caregiving responsibilities become more demanding, it's important take care of yourself.
 Take breaks, even if it is only for a few moments.
 Make sure not to isolate yourself.
 Learn what respite services are available in your community, and take friends and family up on offers to help.
 Since paying for long-term care can be a big concern and source of stress, research all your options, if plans are not already in place.
+To find local services, resources and programs, use our free online Community Resource Finder.

 Quick tips from other caregivers